mackenziewritescode/drum-machine/README.md

 ***

 That's just a quick look at one of the many things going on in this deceptively simple project.
 There's also event listeners for keys associated with pads, a TrackPlayer component that uses componentDidUpdate() to control the background audio track, a window for displaying the current pad using the state property activePad, and a volume slider sets a state property volumeVal.
-If you want to see how everything works, have a look at `App.js` in the `src` folder.
+If you want to see how everything works, have a look at `src/components/` and `src/styles/`.

 Please check out my portfolio at https://www.sunkenworld.com/ if you want to see more of my work.
 Thanks for reading!